TheNogl/dump1090-TheNogl/README.md

 * can start from init.d, with detailed config via debconf or `/etc/default/dump1090-mutability`
 * can serve the virtual radar map via an external webserver (lighttpd integration included by default)
 * map view uses receiver lat/long given to dump1090 automatically
-* somewhat cleaned-up network code
+* somewhat cleaned-up network code (http disabled by default)
 * tries to do things "the debian way" when it comes to config, package structure, etc
 * probably a bunch of other things I've forgotten..